markstringer-dti/markstringer-dti.github.io/dti.md

 "What can a ten year old teach me?"
 I was sitting in an office in Athens, arguing with a Polish software developer in a room full of tech guys from all over Europe.
 They all seemed sceptical.

 It was a European Union funded project.
-The purpose of the project was to design an application that used tangible (touchable, pick-up-able) interfaces to help school children construct discursive arguments.
+The first aim of the project was to design an application that used tangible unser interfaces.
+These are interfaces that you can get hold of, pick up and move around.
+The second aim of the project was to use these interfaces to help school children construct discursive arguments.
 My organisation was doing the user research for the project.
 Iterative, user-centred design was in the funding bid.
-Still a substantial number of the software developers and search engine experts were sceptical about the idea that we should be talking to users - in this case, schoolchildren.
+Still most of the software developers and search engine experts on the team were sceptical about the idea that we should be talking to users - in this case, schoolchildren.
 But still we did it.

 And what we found was really interesting.